-When a relationship breaks down, often one of the hardest things to agree upon are the arrangements for the children.
+When families separate, the most emotive subject is how to agree upon arrangements for the children.
 Where are the children going to live and when should they spend time with each of their parents?

-The Courts are reluctant to make orders in respect of arrangements for children.
-Generally, it is believed that the children’s parents should know what is best for them.
+The courts are reluctant to make orders in respect of arrangements for the children, as it is generally agreed that the children’s parents should know what is best for them.
 However, it is not always possible for parents to agree upon the arrangements for their children, and when this occurs, specialist and focused legal advice is required.

-- how much time he or she will spend with each parent
+- How much time the child / children will spend with each parent;

-Parental responsibility legally recognises a parent of a child.
-It gives a parent the right to make decisions about a child’s welfare and to be consulted on important issues i.e. medical treatment or schooling.
-Parents can operate parental responsibility jointly or make decisions on their own save for two exceptions: a parent cannot:
+Parental Responsibility legally recognises a parent of a child.
+It gives a parent the right to make decisions about a child’s welfare and the right to be consulted on all important issues, such as medical treatment and schooling.
+Parents are able to operate Parental Responsibility jointly, or make decisions on their own, save for two exceptions;

-- remove a child from England and Wales
+- Removal of a child from England and Wales;

-A parent of a child born within a marriage has parental responsibility as of right.
+A parent of a child born within marriage has Parental Responsibility as of right.

-In relation to unmarried couples, a mother will automatically have parental responsibility.
-In respect of any child born after 1st December 2003, a father will automatically have parental responsibility provided his name is on the birth certificate as the father of the child.
+In relation to unmarried couples, a mother automatically has Parental Responsibility.
+In respect of any child born after 1st December 2003, a father will automatically have Parental Responsibility provided that they are named on the birth certificate as the father of the child.